 Here is how magic happened in Peru:

-In the morning, we were picked up by the tourism agency that arranged our trip to Doña Isabelle’s village and were dropped off at the dock to take two boats: one speedboat, one regular boat to get to her lodge along Tahuaya River.
+In the morning, we were picked up by the travel agency that arranged our trip to Doña Isabelle’s village and were dropped off at the dock to take two boats: one speedboat, one regular boat to get to her lodge along Tahuaya River.
 After the first one hour ride, we were handed to her helper Jorge in Tamishacu who transferred us to his slow canoe for another hour of ride.

 The lodge was in the middle of the jungle, beautifully surrounded by trees, tiny black monkeys, wild cats, all kinds of bugs, and birds.
 We were given a private cabin with two beds and mosquito nets.
 When we set up our hammocks, it didn’t take us too long to get used to our new place, which would be our home for the next five nights.